project-owner/Peppy.doc/Hardware.md

 3. [Illuminated Power push-button](https://github.com/project-owner/Peppy.doc/wiki/Power Supply).
 Make sure that you buy button with diameter 19 mm.
 There is similar one with diameter 16 mm but it's suitable only for child's fingers.

 4. [Amplifier](https://github.com/project-owner/Peppy.doc/wiki/Amplifier).
-It provides conversion of I2S signal provided by Raspberry Pi into signal appropriate for feeding speakers.
+This module converts I2S digital signal coming from Raspberry Pi into the analog signal appropriate for feeding speakers.

 5. [Raspberry Pi 2](https://github.com/project-owner/Peppy.doc/wiki/Raspberry Pi 2).
 There are several models of this single-board computer.
 The model 2 has much better performance over its previous models because of more powerful CPU.
 This document will discuss the usage of model 2 only.